 I think when we look back on it, 2020 is going to be the year of comfort food.
 I have a friend who has a wonderful website and is an amazing resource for everything low carb and keto.
 (Transparency – She’s also a client at my day job.)
 I’ve been helping her recently and we’ve looked at her stats and finally, I just said, I don’t think most people want any deprivation right now.
 They’ll be there when the tide turns and it will.
 If you are ready to go low carb, head her way, she’s got you covered.

-Yesterday, I had one of those days where nothing was working right.
-Recently, two of our teenagers had probable exposure, so they have been quarantining in our home.
+Yesterday, I had one of those days when nothing was working right.
+Recently, two of our teenagers had probable exposure, so they have been quarantined in our home.
 This means that they are in the rooms all day, with their windows open.
 They come out only to use their shared restroom.
 I deliver their meals as if they are sickly Victorian-era children, and we wear masks if we have to be near each other for any reason.
 This one hundred percent sucks.
 I miss my own kids in my own home.
 Yes, I text with them constantly, but it’s not the same, and I resent everything about this.
 I resent every single person who has perpetuated this pandemic by downplaying the severity or refusing to do their part to reduce the spread.
 I know by any standard, this is just a minor inconvenience.

 I am grateful that so far no one seems sick and tomorrow they are getting tested.